Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

 Jimmy Butler Insights vs. the Celtics

-- This season, Jimmy Butler has made 7.5 field goals per game, which adds up to 14.9% of his team's total makes.
+- Butler is responsible for taking 12.7% of his team's field goal attempts this season with 13.9 per game.

-- He's put up 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.
+- He's taken 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- Butler's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Celtics give up 111.4 points per game, fourth-ranked in the league.
+- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the league.

-- The Celtics are the 18th-ranked team in the league, allowing 44 rebounds per contest.
+- The Celtics allow 44 rebounds per contest, ranking 18th in the NBA.

-- Looking at assists, the Celtics have allowed 23.1 per game, second in the league.
+- The Celtics concede 23.1 assists per game, second-ranked in the NBA.

-- In terms of 3-pointers, the Celtics are fifth in the league, conceding 11.6 makes per game.
+- The Celtics allow 11.6 made 3-pointers per contest, fifth-ranked in the league.

 Jimmy Butler vs. the Celtics